A Guide to the Personal Injury Claims Process – A Trip on Paving Stones

 • Evaluate long-term consequences

-Together, we’ll establish recovery goals, whether it’s returning to work or resuming everyday activities.
+Together, we will establish recovery goals, whether it’s returning to work or resuming everyday activities.
 Specialists will assess the potential for recovery and set achievable milestones based on your injuries.
-Where liability is accepted, interim payments may be arranged to cover immediate treatment costs while your claim progresses.
+If the negligent party has conceded liability, there may be occasions, whereby, we can request an interim payment to cover certain costs, whilst we continue to evaluate the overall extent of your claim.

 7. Determine Compensation